diegomarquez/game-builder-examples/game-builder/README.md

 ###### TODO List:

-- Examples v6
-    - Activity Display
-        - Module to add that information to all examples
-            - Add to all examples

-- Tag
-- Deploy Website

 - Fix CSS on examples, they are not alligned properly when putting them in an iFrame
     - Checkout renderers examples

 - Agregar una propiedad a los canales para ver cuando terminaron de cargar, porque readyState es basura.

-- Review how each examples looks with the activity display

 - Add missing event information of caches, sound-player and timer-factory to their respective docs